-With a few quick adjustments, you will have a simple yet powerful personal habit tracker, accessible any time, and synced across all your digital devices.
+With a few quick clicks, you will have a simple yet powerful personal habit tracker, accessible any time, and synced across all your digital devices.
 Let’s take a look at an example.

 The Make Over

-To create a personal habit journal, consider these changes to your calendar Settings:
+To create a personal habit journal, consider these steps in your calendar Settings:

-- Rename the sub-calendars.
+- Add or rename the sub-calendars if needed.
 Go to Settings > Calendars and rename each sub-calendar for a habit you wish to track.
 Add more sub-calendars if you want to track more habits.
 Choose the colors for each as you wish.
-For a simple start, track one habit only and deactivate all the other sub-calendars.
+For a simple start, track one habit only and deactivate any other sub-calendars.

 - Rename the calendar title.
 If you start with the Welcome Calendar, you can change the title to something more meaningful, e.g. My Habit Journal.
 Do so in Settings > Identity.